Requeté: Main activities (1910s)

-One of key requeté activities was propaganda.
+One of the key requeté activities was propaganda.
 The members were selling party periodicals or pamphlets with Carlist Cortes speeches, distributing free press, leafleting, or tearing down street materials of competitive groups.
 Propaganda tours might have included small musical bands or parades.
 Various cultural initiatives were also flavored with Traditionalist propagandistic zeal.
 They included literary evenings, at times covering also musical pieces, choirs, reading poetry, infantile recitations, journalistic competitions, theatrical performances, dance, music and other "bellas artes".
-Some gatherings turned into multi-cultural events.
+Some gatherings turned into multicultural events.
 A related field was education; some circles organized lectures and at one point there was even an "Academia del Requeté" set up.

-Standard requeté practice was taking part in religious events, usually field masses, parades or pilgrimages.
+Standard requeté practice was taking part in religious events, usually field masses, parades, or pilgrimages.
 Members of the group were supposed to practice to become good Christians, e.g. they were expected to take holy communion at least monthly; however, there is no explicit information identified on abstinence vows taken, e.g. these related to tobacco or alcohol.
 Many requeté cells embarked on charity, reported as engaged in social work among the poor or the sick or involved in other initiatives.
-In some cells there were specific charity sections set up.
+In some cells, there were specific charity sections set up.

-Among outdoor activities, numerous excursions were usually formatted in-between tourism, religion and propaganda.
+Among outdoor activities, numerous excursions were usually formatted in-between tourism, religion, and propaganda.
 Marching in organized, disciplined and military-like formations with standards and at times with accompanying music, the members walked to sanctuaries like Montserrat or Poblet; single individuals embarked on longer journeys.
 There are fairly frequent press notes about requeté members in military foot drills.
 A recurring theme is shooting practice.
 Last but not least, requetés were noted as involved in sports.
 The discipline mentioned in particular was cycling; football seemed much less popular, and a single case of a climbing group was noted.
 Trophies involved were named "Copa Requeté".

-Since 1909 Republican press reported numerous incidents of requeté-related violence, ranging from insulting other juveniles to provocative marches, assaults on premises of left-wing newspapers and organisations or attempts to stop tram circulation in order to enforce observance of religious holidays.
+Since 1909, the Republican press reported numerous incidents of requeté-related violence, ranging from insulting other juveniles to provocative marches, assaults on the premises of left-wing newspapers and organizations or attempts to stop tram circulation in order to enforce observance of religious holidays.
 Hostile press agonized about "juvenil y bizarro ejército" trained for "asesinato, el robo y el incendio", educated in hate and "ready to die and to kill"; in the best case, they were "creatures 8 to 10 years, cigarettes in their mouths and cards in their hands".
-Progressist authors warned about "burlesca comedia de una guerra civil" and in every second report "requeté" was paired with "browning".
+Progressist authors warned about "burlesca comedia de una guerra civil" and in every second report, "requeté" was paired with "browning".
 There were requeté militants detained by security or court-martialled, clashes with police and Guardia Civil, arms confiscations, or administrative measures applied by civil governors against specific circulos.
 The 1911 street battle in Sant Feliú de Llobregat, which left few people dead, might have involved some requeté members.
-Violence was reported not only in Catalonia, but also in the Vascongadas.
-Carlist press when discussing violence presented requeté as preventing assaults on churches or ensuring safety during Carlist rallies.
+Violence was reported not only in Catalonia but also in the Vascongadas.
+The Carlist press, when discussing violence, presented requeté as preventing assaults on churches or ensuring safety during Carlist rallies.